wp-cli/handbook/commands/theme/delete/index.md

 ### OPTIONS

-&lt;theme&gt;
+&lt;theme&gt;...
-: The theme to delete.
+: One or more themes to delete.

 ### EXAMPLES